Gudelsky Institute for Technical Education

 The Gudelsky Institute programs are a direct result of ongoing partnerships with local business and industry to identify and respond to the technical training needs of our community.
 The 55,000 square foot GITE facility houses instructional laboratories, classrooms, a conference center and faculty offices.
 The newest instructional laboratory at GITE is the Montgomery College Digital Fabrication Lab.
 This Maker Space/Fab Lab is a state-of-the-art facility that offers the community access to the latest technologies in digital fabrication.

 The Gudelsky Institute offers both credit and noncredit courses.
-Many of the courses offered at GITE are co-listed: credit courses that are also available through Montgomery College's noncredit Workforce Development & Continuing Education (WD&CE) program.
+Many of the courses offered at GITE are co-listed.
+That means credit courses are also available through MC noncredit Workforce Development & Continuing Education (WDCE) program.
 Students pursuing a degree or certificate can register for credit.
 Students interested in enhancing their current skills or gaining personal knowledge can register noncredit.

 GITE courses are taught via classroom instruction with practical, hands-on lab training.
 Options include both long-term and short-term training.
 On-site and off-site customized contract training is available.
-Program delivery options include short-term courses and workshops, certification preparation, customized contract training, semester-long courses, certificate programs, continuing education courses, and associate of applied science programs.
+Program delivery options include short-term courses and workshops, and semester-long courses.
+An associate of applied science program is available, as well as certification preparation and certificate programs.
+We also offer customized contract training and continuing education courses.
 Programs run day and evening, weekdays and weekends, year-round.
 Apprenticeship training is also available.
 Montgomery College is a member of the Registered Apprenticeship-College Consortium.Meet Our Faculty and Staff

 Degrees and Certificates

-Montgomery College is preparing for the training needs of the next generation of energy technicians with the development of an outdoor Alternative Energy Park.
-As an outdoor laboratory for solar, wind, and electric car technologies, the park positions MC as a leader in renewable and sustainable energy technology training.
+MC meets the training needs of the next generation of energy technicians with the development of an outdoor Alternative Energy Park.
+This is an outdoor laboratory for solar, wind, and electric car technologies.
+The park positions MC as a leader in renewable and sustainable energy technology training.
 It has been designed to showcase continuing advances in energy technologies and the rapid changes that define the industry.

-The park offers students instruction in installation and service of the technologies in a realistic training environment and functions as a community resource for the demonstration of alternative energy technology.
+The park offers students instruction in installation and service of the technologies in a realistic training environment.
+It also functions as a community resource for the demonstration of alternative energy technology.
 The park includes several types of solar technologies including photovoltaic and thermal systems, both residential and commercial.
-A small wind turbine introduces wind generator system technology, and an electric car that is charged by both solar and conventional electricity is available.
-In addition, the park helps promote awareness of these systems and promotes the benefits of a renewable and sustainable future.
+A small wind turbine introduces wind generator system technology.
+An electric car charged by both solar and conventional electricity is available.
+The park also helps promote both awareness of these systems and the benefits of a renewable and sustainable future.

 Automotive Facilities and Labs: Automotive Technology is a hands-on, practical program with many donated motor vehicles for students to work on as they learn.
 The main, general purpose Automotive Lab (GU 165) contains multiple service bays and a wide variety of equipment.
 This large automotive lab is supplemented by smaller classrooms and labs.

-Building Trades Facilities and Labs: Building Trades and Construction Technology is a hands-on practical program with carpentry training facilities, a solar panel lab and labs for electrical wiring training and HVAC training.
-Building Trades and Construction Technology has facilities for apartment maintenance training and residential repair & remodeling training.
-Building Trades and Construction Technology also uses classrooms for background theory, test preparation and instructor demonstrations.
+Building Trades Facilities and Labs: Building Trades and Construction Technology is a hands-on practical program.
+It offers carpentry training facilities, a solar panel lab and labs for electrical wiring training and HVAC training.
+It also has has facilities for apartment maintenance training and residential repair & remodeling training.
+The program uses classrooms for background theory, test preparation and instructor demonstrations.

 Fab Lab: The Montgomery College Fab Lab Maker Space is a state-of-the-art facility that offers the community affordable access to the newest technologies in digital fabrication.

-If you can draw a design on a computer, you can print it in plastic, cut it in vinyl, cut it in acrylic, etch it into glass and carve it into wood.
+If you can draw a design on a computer, you can also do much more.
+You can print it in plastic.
+You can cut it in vinyl.
+You can cut it in acrylic, or etch it into glass.
+You can carve it into wood.
 Equipment includes an array of flexible computer-controlled machines that make products in various materials and sizes: